galniv-armis/scheduler/README.md

 1. Add a UI to the service.
 2. Support authentication of users & role based permissions.
 3. Add type validation for cronTime in the mongoDB schema.
-4. Add a separate interface for Jobs & extend it in ScheduledJobs (as I later realized the immediate jobs don't really belong to this type).

 ## Testing & CI
 1. Improve the unit tests to not really wait for crons to fire.
 2. Add integration tests.

-## Scale
+## Ideas For Scaling
-In case the amount of data is too large to fit in memory the service supports raising more instances, each instance can manage a subset of the data using its data provider.
+1. The service supports raising more instances, each instance can manage a subset of the data using its data provider.
+2. Use scheduledJobsService only to persist changes to the data provider & notify (via API / MQ) other microservices to execute jobs on their schedule.

-Another approach could be to only save ids & crons for a job & delegate the job execution to another serve.
+3. Only save ids & crons for each job & pull the needed data from the provider only when the job is triggered.
+4. Add a periodic time based trigger that loads from the data provider only jobs that are due before the next trigger (edit setup method & run in periodically).
+5. Update getAllAsArray to return a cursor & use it instead of loading all results directly to memory.

 # API documentation